About Moscow Nights

 Can I play Moscow Nights on this page?

 Yes.
-This Moscow Nights page keeps the fingering chart, 2/4 phrase layout, and C note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This Moscow Nights page keeps the fingering chart, 2/4 phrase layout, and C note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Moscow Nights?
+Should I use letter notes or numbered notes for Moscow Nights?

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option whenever you want a quick number-based cross-check.